 For those who are topping your pancakes with red berries, a rosé with flavours of raspberries or strawberries would be just the ticket.
 Head to Provence where you can find, this Côtes de Provence Whispering Angel or this Côtes de Provence Cuvée du Prieuré.
-And if you want to be decadent, how about strawberries and cream with a Brut Nature from Billecart-Salmon?
+And if you want to be decadent, how about strawberries and cream with a Champagne from Billecart-Salmon?

 If smothering your pancakes in maple syrup is your thing and you have a sweet tooth, you’ll probably want to find a sweet wine that can contend with the sweetness of the syrup.
 In this case, we’d recommend finding a Port or a Sauternes.
 Some of our favourites are Porto Quevedo Colheita, a Sauternes from Château Rieussec or a bottle of Château Suduiraut.
 But be warned, these pairing ideas won’t be for everyone, as not everybody likes to pair sweet food with a sweet wine.

 When chocolate is your go-to topping, it’s best to choose a fortified wine, such as Banyuls, Rivesaltes, Maury or Port which will echo the bitterness in the cacao.
 And if you sprinkle some red currants or other red fruits over your chocolatey stack, choose a vintage vin doux naturel (a type of fortified wine).
 These wines will not have been aged in wood so their fruity aromas will pair wonderfully with the added fruit.